-- 1. That Cabinet considers and recommends to County Council: - a) The Budget Strategy for 2022/23; - b) The Band D Council Tax for 2022/23; - c) The removal of specific savings proposals as identified in paragraph 3.2.5 of the report; - d) The budget amendments as summarised in paragraph 4.1.4 of the report taking into account the range of responses received during the consultation process and the additional pressures as identified in the report; and - e) The Medium Term Financial Plan which will form the basis of future years planning. - 2.
-That Cabinet delegates to the Director of Corporate Services, in consultation with the Chief Executive, Leader and Cabinet Member for Resources, to make any amendments necessary as a consequence of the WG settlement due on 1st March 2022
+- 1. That the Council approve: - a) The Budget Strategy for 2022/23; - b) The Band D Council Tax for 2022/23 be set at £1,396.04 (an increase of 2.50% for 2002/23); - c) The removal of specific savings proposals as identified in paragraph 3.2.5 of the report; - d) The budget amendments as summarised in paragraph 4.1.4 of the report taking into account the range of responses received during the consultation process and the additional pressures as identified in the report; and - e) The provisional Medium Term Financial Plan which will form the basis for future years financial planning. - 2.
+That Council delegates authority to the Director of Corporate Services, in consultation with the Chief Executive, Leader and Cabinet Member for Resources, to make any amendments necessary as a consequence of the WG settlement due on 1st March 2022.